2000aliali/Streaming-Premier-League-Champions-Data/README.md

 <a name="introduction"></a>
 ## Introduction
-This project focuses on building an end-to-end data engineering pipeline.
-It covers each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper,pandas and Cassandra.
-Everything is containerized using Docker for ease of deployment and scalability.
+This project emphasizes the creation of a real-time dashboard.
+It commences by scripting Premier League Champions data from BBC Sport, followed by data cleaning.
+Subsequently, the data is streamed to Apache Airflow and then to Apache Spark for processing.
+The processed data is streamed to PostgreSQL for storage.
+Finally, a robust dashboard is constructed using Streamlit
 <a name="SystemArchitecture"></a>
 ## System Architecture
 ![Screenshot](https://github.com/2000aliali/End-End-data-engineering-Project-streaming-from-random-users-API-to-cassandera/blob/master/images/Image1.png)